code-423n4/docs/competitions/judging-criteria.md

 Judges should use their discretion to assess whether the submission a) provides value to the customer, and/or b) would be irresponsible to exclude from the Code4rena audit report.

-## Quality assessment

-[🔴 Ellie TODO: add submission labels and what they mean]

-Submissions are also judged based on grammar, conciseness, and formatting.

 ## QA reports (Low risk and Governance/Centralization risk)

 Low risk and Governance/Centralization risk findings must be submitted as a _single_ QA report per warden.
-Most Code4rena audits allocate approximately **4% of prize pools toward QA reports.**

 QA reports should include:

 * all low severity findings; and
 * all governance/centralization risk findings.

-Each QA report should be assessed based on report quality and thoroughness as compared with other reports, with awards distributed on a curve.
+Each QA report is assessed based on report quality and thoroughness as compared with other reports, with awards distributed on a curve.

 Judges have discretion to assign a lower grade to wardens overstating the severity of QA issues (submitting low/non-critical issues as med/high in order to angle for higher payouts).